-Genice Jacobs is the founder/director of Abolitionist Mom, a human trafficking prevention initiative and social marketing creative agency.
-She has produced and directed award winning human trafficking awareness campaigns which have reached millions and helped reframe the issue nationally.
-She is a subject matter expert, speaker and trainer working with government agencies, NGOs and school districts.
-Genice is the Associate Producer of the documentary California’s Forgotten Children and was an advisor on KTOP TV’s award winning documentary Bought and Sold.
+Genice has produced and directed award-winning human trafficking awareness campaigns which have reached millions and helped reframe the issue nationally.
+She is a subject matter expert, speaker, and trainer working with government agencies, NGOs and school districts.
+Genice is an Associate Producer of the award-winning documentary California’s Forgotten Children and was an advisor on KTOP TV’s award-winning documentary Bought & Sold: Sexually Exploited Children on the Streets of Oakland.
 Her advocacy resulted in SB1165: California’s 2014 sexual abuse and sex trafficking prevention education law.
 In 2014, Genice was named Modern Day Abolitionist for Advocacy by the San Francisco Coalition to End Human Trafficking and in 2015 she was recognized as a Ford Unsung Hero.
+She is the chair of the Prevention Education Committee of Alameda County United Against Human Trafficking and a member of the Board of Directors of the nonprofit AtHack.

 - Protect Oakland Kids & I Got Out.
 You Can 2.
 (2014) – Suzanne Boutilier (Creative Director), Genice Jacobs (Producer), Jed Davis (Art Director), Maia Sciupac, Nancy O’Malley, Nola Brantley, Casey Bates, Photo: Tom Page